faizalrf/documentation/MariaDB-Encryption.md

 -r-x------.
 1 mysql mysql 257 Mar 22 17:43 keyfile.key
 ```

 Key files are now secure with proper ownership and permissions.
-We are ready for Encryption of database at rest.
+We are ready for the Encryption of the database at rest.

 ### Enable Encryption within MariaDB

-Before we encrypt the database, let's do a few quick tests, simple SELECT statement retrieves the data as per normal
+Before we encrypt the database, let's do a few quick tests, the simple SELECT statement retrieves the data as per normal

 ```
 MariaDB [testdb]> select * from employee;